dev7060/Advance-Image-Downloader-Extractor/README.md

 Make sure to have the required keys/secrets, etc. to be able to access the APIs and send the mail.

+Web scraping may or may not be allowed according to the site terms.

 ## Usage

 ```